mrsingleton/jour71105/lessons/html/01-syntax.md

 # Challenge
 1. Omit any one of the symbols from a full element; resave the code file; then refresh the page in your browser.
 Try this again by omitting a different symbol.
 Note any ways that the web page becomes _broken_ and note how the browser interprets each omission.
-2. Look up HTML's "self closing tags"
+2. Look up "HTML self closing tags"

 ---